American Public Health Association: Section awards

+Many APHA member sections also present awards in their particular field or focus area.

 The Public Health Education and Health Promotion section recognizes individuals in six award categories.
 The awards include the Distinguished Career Award, Early Career Award, Mayhew Derryberry Award for contributions of behavioral scientists to health education, Mohan Sing Award for humor in health education, Sarah Mazelis Award for health education practitioners, and Rogers Award for public health communication.

 The Statistics section offers the Mortimer Spiegelman Award to a statistician under the age of 40 for contribution to public health statistics.

-Sponsored awards

 Rema Lapouse Award – sponsored by the Mental Health, Epidemiology, and Statistics Sections, this award is granted to an outstanding scientist in the area of psychiatric epidemiology.

 Publications

 The American Public Health Association publishes more than 70 public health books.
 Several of these are the reference source for their specialty within public health practice.
 Some publication titles include: